 Then in 664 Whitby was the scene of a famous synod (Church meeting).
 The Church in Ireland and Scotland had a different way of calculating the date of Easter from the Church in Rome.
 The king of Northumbria decided to follow the Roman way and Hilda accepted his decision.
 Hilda died in 680.

 St Columba was an Irishman.
 He was born about 521 and he played a key role in the conversion of Scotland to the Celtic version of Christianity.
 He and his followers founded a monastery on the island of Iona.
 It was the springboard for the conversion of Scotland.
 Columba died in 597.

 There is a story that Saint Columba once saw the Loch Ness monster.
-According to the legend a man was swimming in the loch when the monster approached him.
+According to the legend, a man was swimming when the monster approached him.
 But Columba commanded the beast to go back and not to harm the man and it obeyed him.
 But since the story was first written down long after Columba was dead I wouldn’t bet on its authenticity!

 Saint Aidan was Irish but he was a monk in a monastery on the island of Iona in the Hebrides.
 Saint Oswald, the king of Northumbria asked him to be made bishop of the Northumbrians.
 In 635 Saint Aidan built a church and monastery on the island of Lindisfarne, which became a leading Christian centre.
 Aidan died in 651.

 There is a story that a pagan army from another part of England once attacked the settlement at Bamburgh in Northumberland, which at that time was surrounded by a palisade of wooden stakes.
 The pagans piled up wood around the palisade and tried to burn it down but Aidan prayed and the wind changed direction and blew smoke and flames back toward the pagans.
 Today Aidan is the patron saint of firefighters.